 You can read about that and my thoughts on the Gloomhaven starting characters in my other article – Gloomhaven Starting Characters Overview and Rank.

 If you love Gloomhaven as much as me, you might be interested in getting some accessories for it.
-I especially like these cards sleeves and this organizer insert on Amazon, and this incredible 3D fully painted 102 piece custom Gloomhaven scenery set on Etsy!
+I especially like these cards sleeves and this organizer insert on Amazon, and this incredible 3D 183 piece custom Gloomhaven scenery set on Etsy!
 Seriously, go check it out!

 For more upgrade ideas, check out my article 15 Awesome Gloomhaven Accessories and Upgrades.

-I’ve created build guides for all the Gloomhaven starting characters, check them out – ranged build guide for the Cragheart, tank build Brute guide, Tinkerer crowd control build guide, Mindthief damage and stun guide, and Spellweaver AoE guide.
+I’ve created build guides for all the Gloomhaven starting characters.
+Check them out – ranged build guide for the Cragheart, tank build Brute guide, Tinkerer crowd control build guide, Mindthief damage and stun guide, Spellweaver AoE guide and a Scoundrel single target poison build guide.

 More Gloomhaven articles